The Mission Inn Hotel & Spa: History

 Miller's vision for the eclectic structure was drawn from many historical design periods, revivals, influences, and styles.
 Some are Spanish Gothic architecture, Mission Revival Style architecture, Moorish Revival architecture, Spanish Colonial style architecture, Spanish Colonial Revival Style architecture, Renaissance Revival architecture, and Mediterranean Revival Style architecture.
 With one section over another, addition upon addition, the result is a complicated and intricately built structure.
 It contains narrow passageways, exterior arcades, a medieval-style clock, a five-story rotunda, numerous patios and windows, castle towers, minarets, a Cloister Wing (with an underground Cloister walk), flying buttresses, Mediterranean domes and a pedestrian sky bridge among many other features.

 The St. Francis Chapel houses eight, stained-glass windows created by Louis Comfort Tiffany in 1906.
 The windows were salvaged from the Madison Square Presbyterian Church and the chapel was purpose-built to house them.
 The Mexican-Baroque styled "Rayas Altar" is 25 feet tall by 16 feet across, carved from cedar and completely covered in gold leaf.
 For his "Garden of Bells," Miller collected over 800 bells, including one dating from the year 1247 described as the "oldest bell in Christendom."

 In 1932, Frank Miller opened the St. Francis Atrio.
 The "Famous Fliers' Wall", added by Miller's son-in-law DeWitt Hutchings, was used to recognize notable aviators, including Amelia Earhart.
 On March 20, 1942, World War I ace Eddie Rickenbacker was honored at the inn, becoming the fifty-seventh flier added to the monument.
-Today, 151 fliers or groups of fliers are honored by having their signatures etched onto 10 in copper wings attached to the wall.
+151 fliers or groups of fliers have been honored by having their signatures etched onto 10 in copper wings attached to the wall.